lizadeka/used-cars-market-analysis/README.md

 - Geographic information
 - Seller details

-The dataset was extensively cleaned and transformed before being used for dashboard development.
+The data was cleaned, transformed, and modeled to support business analysis and interactive dashboard development.

 ---